seediffusion/teatype/README.md

 ### Downloading files and folders

-* Copy the file or folder from the file browser and paste it someone in your local file system.
+* Copy the file or folder from the file browser and paste it somewhere in your local file system.
 * Click the download button and choose where to save the file or folder on your machine.

+### Deleting files and folders

+Pressing the Delete key, using the Alt + D shortcut or clicking the delete button will allow you to delete a file or folder.
+If you want to delete the item, hit yes on the confirmation prompt.

+### Creating new files and folders

+Pressing Alt + N will bring up a context menu where you can choose to create a file or a directory.
+Simply enter a name for your file or directory and hit Enter to create.

 ## Disabling screen reader feedback